 National Graduate School

-The graduate school takes a cohort-based approach bringing together students from a wide variety of backgrounds in interdisciplinary teams to address real problems taking account of the individual, societal, and ethical implications.
-WASP-HS will contribute to the diversity and inclusion of AI related expertise and as such strengthen Sweden’s and Europe’s much needed ‘soft-skills’ on AI and autonomous systems.
+The Graduate School takes a cohort-based approach bringing together students from a wide variety of backgrounds in interdisciplinary teams to address real problems taking account of the individual, societal, and ethical implications.
+WASP-HS will contribute to the diversity and inclusion of AI-related expertise and, as such, strengthen Sweden’s and Europe’s much-needed ‘soft-skills’ on AI and autonomous systems.

 In 2020, a first cohort started with 35 students.
-The school aims to achieve an active community of researchers across Sweden through courses, joint study trips and summer- and winter seminars.
+The school aims to achieve an active community of researchers across Sweden through courses, joint study trips, and summer- and winter seminars.
 PhDs in the WASP-HS program are expected to work together with researchers on the WASP-AI and WASP-AS programs.
-The graduate school will work in close interaction with industry and a number of the participants are expected to be industrial PhDs.
+The Graduate School will work in close interaction with industry and a number of the participants are expected to be industrial PhDs.

 In 2020, the program started the process of appointing a number of assistant professors (biträdande lektor) across Sweden.
 We will also appoint visiting professors across the participating universities.
 In all these appointments, special attention is given to the strengthening of Swedish excellence across the core disciplines of WASP-HS and to a strong embedding of these positions in the academic programs and visions of the universities involved.

 Training and support for these positions as well as for the PIs and supervisors of the projects supported by the program is an important priority of the program.
-Regular meetings and workshops will be held, to facilitate interaction and the establishment of cross-discipline and cross-university collaborations as well as close interaction with industry and public sector.
+Regular meetings and workshops will be held, to facilitate interaction and the establishment of cross-discipline and cross-university collaborations as well as close interaction with industry and the public sector.
 Where relevant, we will also develop a mentorship program through which senior researchers will support program members, possibly involving our international partners.

 Read more about the Call for Assistant Professor positions (application period is closed)